Negative probabilities: What they are and what they are for

-This completes the definition of our observation space for the experiment described above.
+This completes the definition of observation space \cS.
 By \eqref{zz}, the initial state is symmetric with respect to the two qubits, and therefore the sides of Alice and Bob play symmetric roles.
 The transformation

-is an automorphism of our observation space.
+is an automorphism of \cS.
 We will take advantage of that symmetry later.